uygary/FuckThisPaperLaunch/README.md

 # FuckThisPaperLaunch

-Shitty script for purchasing a Ryzen 9 5950X on Amazon.
-(And optionally Newegg or Walmart)
+Shitty script I built to help me purchase a Ryzen 9 5950X on Amazon.
+Of course, you can use it to buy anything, and now it has support for Newegg and Walmart as well.
-Looks like I'll eventually end up adding more integrations thanks to the paper launch and cancelled orders due to lack of stock.
+Looks like I'll eventually end up adding even more integrations thanks to the paper launch and cancelled orders due to lack of stock.

 None of this shit is tested that well really, and I haven't quite touched Python for 2 decades, so you're on your own if things go south.
 Keep in mind that it ignores currency, so set your prices and item links carefully.